kevinisageek/kevinisageek.org/content/2013-12-07 well-today-could-have-gone-better.md

 Date: 2013-12-07 17:19
 Author: kevin
 Category: Uncategorized
-Tags: Defender, fail, Land Rover, Serenity, stockholm syndrome
+Tags: fail, Land Rover Defender, stockholm syndrome
 Slug: well-today-could-have-gone-better

 I've just finished working on Serenity for the day.
 I would have been